Studying the radiation of a white dwarf star falling onto a black hole

-We use the formalism of quantum hydrodynamics \cite{Madelung,Frolich,Wong,MarchDeb} to describe Bose-Fermi mixtures.
-Such a treatment was already disscussed many years ago by Ball et al. in the context of the oscillations of electrons in a many-electron atom induced by ultraviolet and soft X-ray photons \cite{Wheeler}.
+We use the formalism of quantum hydrodynamics \citep{Madelung,Frolich,Wong,MarchDeb} to describe Bose-Fermi mixtures.
+Such a treatment was already discussed many years ago by \citeauthor{Wheeler} in the context of the oscillations of electrons in a many-electron atom induced by ultraviolet and soft X-ray photons \citep{Wheeler}.
 They assumed the velocity field of electrons is irrotational.
-In our study we follow the same reasoning and apply quantum hydrodynamic equations both for fermionic and bosonic clouds in a droplet.
+In our study, we follow the same reasoning and apply quantum hydrodynamic equations both for fermionic and bosonic clouds in a droplet.

-The quantum hydrodynamic equations for the Bose-Fermi mixture read \cite{Karpiuk21}
+The quantum hydrodynamic equations for the Bose-Fermi mixture (read \citealt{Karpiuk21}):

 where the fermionic and bosonic densities ($n_F({\bf r},t)$, $n_B({\bf r},t)$) and irrotational velocity fields (${\bf{v}}_{\!F}({\bf r},t)$, ${\bf{v}}_{\!B}({\bf r},t)$) are used as main variables.
-Different terms in the right-hand side of Eqs. (\ref{hydroFB}) (the second and the fourth ones) represent various energy components present in the system under consideration. $T$ is the intrinsic kinetic energy of an ideal Fermi gas and is calculated including lowest order gradient correction \cite{Weizsacker,Kirznits,Oliver} and $E_{BF}$ is the boson-fermion interaction energy. $E_{BF}$ includes the mean-field term and a quantum corrections due to quantum fluctuations which is necessary to stabilize the Bose-Fermi droplet \cite{Rakshit18}.
-The term $E_B$ describes the interaction between bosons, including the famous Lee-Huang-Yang correction \cite{LHY57}, $V_q$ is related to the bosonic quantum pressure \cite{Madelung}.
+Different terms in the right-hand side of Eqs. (\ref{hydroFB}) (the second and the fourth ones) represent various energy components present in the system under consideration. $T$ is the intrinsic kinetic energy of an ideal Fermi gas and is calculated including lowest order gradient correction \citep{Weizsacker,Kirznits,Oliver} and $E_{BF}$ is the boson-fermion interaction energy. $E_{BF}$ includes the mean-field term and a quantum corrections due to quantum fluctuations which is necessary to stabilize the Bose-Fermi droplet \citep{Rakshit18}.
+The term $E_B$ describes the interaction between bosons, including the famous Lee-Huang-Yang correction \citep{LHY57}, $V_q$ is related to the bosonic quantum pressure \citep{Madelung}.
 Terms proportional to the square of velocities represent the energies of macroscopic flow of bosonic and fermionic fluids.
 Detailed formulas are given in Appendix \ref{formulas}.